stevesynk/517-Synk-Brainstorm/README.md

 2. Idea 2: The software development life cycle
 3. Idea 3: AI - maybe description of how LLM models like ChatGPT work, or instructions on how to use a specific AI product
 4. Idea 4: Product from a company I would like to work for (Red Hat, IBM, Google, Apple, Pendo)
 5. Idea 5: Hardware - A smart phone?
 A computer?
 A printer?
-Something more involved/less common?
+A server?
+Maybe a server cloud?
+Something more involved/with a more specific application?
 6. Idea 6: Other software - Is it too meta to make a booklet in Indesign about how to use Indesign?
 Is there an app I am particularly fond of that I could explain how to use to a non-technical audience?